PallazCat/PallazCat.github.io/_pages/about.md

 My Purpose
 ======
-Out of curiosity about making websites, I make this to introduce myself and I will put some handnotes about courses I have studied to record my experience in studying mathematics and some other interesting things.
+Out of curiosity about making websitesI make this to introduce myself and I will put some handnotes about courses I have studied to record my experience in studying mathematics and some other interesting things.